CompetitiveLin/Rubiks-Cube-Solver/README.md

-# rubik_robot
+# Rubik's Cube Solver
 Only few seconds to restore rubik's cube.
+Source code is coming soon.